1. Output information

 For more information on this, please see the background information on the Family Resources Survey for 2021 and the background information on the Family Resources Survey for 2022.

 PIPR rents are only available as a mean average (produced through a hedonic regression model).
-FRS and RTI incomes are available as medians, which are the more appropriate average where skews exist in a dataset.
+FRS and ASHE earnings are available as medians, which are the more appropriate average where skews exist in a dataset.
 The affordability ratios are therefore not comparing the same types of averages.
 There are no uncertainty measures available for the private rental estimates and consequently we cannot provide measure of error or confidence intervals for this output.

 Coherence and comparability